 Community Outreach and Mobilization

-Heshima Kenya is also making active strides to strengthen local networks by promoting awareness and education about gender-based violence prevention and response mechanisms to refugee women who have not been actively profiled by the United Nations High Commissioner for Refugees(UNHCR) and partner agencies.
+Heshima Kenya is also making active strides to strengthen local networks by promoting awareness and education about gender-based violence prevention and response mechanisms to refugee women and men.
 We are also leading information campaigns about the critical need for refugees to obtain legal registration in Nairobi, especially within the Somali refugee community.

 Our outreach informs, mobilizes and empowers refugee women to create safe spaces and disseminate information about human rights, reproductive health, community resources, and gender-based violence.

-Through these information campaigns and formation of women’s groups within the Congolese and Somali communities, we are developing long-term relationships with women who until today have been unable to access and receive assistance.
+Through these information campaigns and formation of women’s groups within the Congolese and Somali communities, we are developing long-term relationships with women who have experienced difficulty with accessing assistance.
 In turn, they are becoming empowered to support vulnerable girls and women, share information, and build safer communities.

 - The Sexual Gender-Based Violence (SGBV) Working Group